ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Experiments

 \paragraph{Image Editing.} As shown in Table~\ref{tab:rise_edit}, vanilla Bagel achieves only 6.1 on RISEBench, underperforming compared to Qwen-Image-Edit and Seedream-4.0.
 In contrast, \ours achieves a 114.8\% improvement over vanilla and surpasses both Qwen-Image-Edit and Seedream-4.0.
 Remarkably, \ours performs on par with Gemini-2.0, demonstrating its effectiveness and strong test-time scaling capability.
 This indicates that open-source models enhanced with \ours can achieve competitive performance with commercial models.

-Furthermore, as shown in Figure~\ref{fig:kris}, \ours also achieves excellent performance on KRISBench, attaining an overall score of 67.13, surpassing vanilla Bagel which scores 63.16. \ours performs well on ImgEdit-Bench (shown in Figure~\ref{fig:imgedit}) as well, with vanilla achieving 2.89 and underperforming compared to Step1X-Edit, while \ours reaches 3.15, outperforming Step1X-Edit and achieving the best performance among open-source models.
+Furthermore, \ours performs well on ImgEdit-Bench (shown in Table~\ref{tab:image_edit_comparison}) as well, with vanilla achieving 2.89 and underperforming compared to Step1X-Edit, while \ours reaches 3.15, outperforming Step1X-Edit and achieving the best performance among open-source models.
 This further demonstrates the effectiveness of \ours in test-time scaling.

-Moreover, \ours outperforms vanilla Bagel across both English and Chinese settings in GEdit-Bench, achieving improvements of 5.5\% and 5.2\%, respectively.
+Moreover, as shown in Table~\ref{tab:gedit} \ours outperforms vanilla Bagel across both English and Chinese settings in GEdit-Bench, achieving improvements of 5.5\% and 5.2\%, respectively.
 Detailed results are provided in the Appendix.